 Phoenix is the fifth largest city in the United States according to new Census Bureau estimates.
 What’s more, it has many neighborhoods with distinct vibes that are all different from the next.
 Selecting the best ‘hood for your family will have a direct influence on your life in Phoenix.
 Do you want a family-friendly area or one that is historic?
 Or, instead, are you in the market for urban living?
 Whatever the case, you’ll love the Phoenix area with its 50-acre Desert Botanical Garden and the Phoenix Art Museum.
 Check out these eight neighborhoods in Phoenix you might consider moving to.
+And if you are hiring a Phoenix moving company be sure to give us a call!

 If you are seeking a place for the family, Arcadia is the spot for you.
 Its large lots and mature trees make it a great place for kids to run and play.
 Arcadia has a central location and is near Camelback Mountain, named for its undeniable resemblance to a kneeling camel.
 If you enjoy being active, take a hike in the city’s Camelback Mountain Echo Canyon Recreation Area.
 In picturesque Arcadia, get-togethers and backyard BBQs are the norm making this the most sought-after neighborhood in Phoenix.